Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Invariance

 \subsection{Modest truth and humble universality}

 I hasten to add that relations like \eqref{eq:Req0} or \eqref{eq:qQ} remain always conditionally true.
 Ideally, in mathematics, theorems should be formulated with all their hypothesis.
-In the same way, when faced to empirical verification and to numerical tests, laws should come with some error bounds, whether of statistical or systematical origin, even if their conditions of validity can never all be explicited (see also the point (a) of the appendix).
+In the same way, when faced with empirical verification and with numerical tests, laws should come with some error bounds, whether of statistical or systematical origin, even if their conditions of validity can never all be explicited \citet[\S~II.B]{Ullmo69a}.
 In other words, as far as predictivity is at stake, we should include an evaluation of expected risk or loss. \begin{quotation} {If we look at any particular law, we may be certain in advance that it can only be approximative.
 It is, in fact, deduced from experimental verifications, and these verifications were and could be only approximate.
-We should always expect that more precise measurements will oblige us to add new terms to our formulas; this is what has happened, for instance, in the case of Marriotte's law.\\ Moreover the statement of any law is necessarily incomplete.
+We should always expect that more precise measurements will oblige us to add new terms to our formulas this is what has happened, for instance, in the case of Marriotte's law.\\ \am{ Moreover the statement of any law is necessarily incomplete.
 This enunciation should comprise the enumeration of \emph{all} the antecedents in virtue of which a given consequent can happen.
-I should first describe \emph{all} the conditions of the experiment to be made and the law would then be stated: If all the conditions are fulfilled, the phenomenon will happen.\\ But we shall be sure of not having forgotten \emph{any} of these conditions only when we shall have described the state of the entire universe at the instant $t$; all the parts of this universe may, in fact, exercise an influence more or less great on the phenomenon which must happen at the instant $t + \mathrm{d}t$.\\ Now it is clear that such a description could not be found in the enunciation of the law; besides, if it were made, the law would become incapable of application; if one required so many conditions, there would be very little chance of their ever being all realized at any moment.\\ Then as one can never be certain of not having forgotten some essential condition, it can not be said: If such and such conditions are realized, such a phenomenon will occur; it can only be said: If such and such conditions are realized, it is probable that such a phenomenon will occur, very nearly} \cite[\S~5]{Poincare02a}. \end{quotation} Indeed (see \S~\ref{subsec:movingboundaries}), any modelisation requires an abstraction of the relevant quantities describing the system~$\mathcal{S}$ from the irrelevant degrees of freedom that are swept away in the environment~$\mathcal{E}$.
+I should first describe \emph{all} the conditions of the experiment to be made and the law would then be stated: If all the conditions are fulfilled, the phenomenon will happen.\\ But we shall be sure of not having forgotten \emph{any} of these conditions only when we shall have described the state of the entire universe at the instant $t$; all the parts of this universe may, in fact, exercise an influence more or less great on the phenomenon which must happen at the instant $t + \mathrm{d}t$.}\\ Then as one can never be certain of not having forgotten some essential condition, it can not be said: If such and such conditions are realized, such a phenomenon will occur; it can only be said: If such and such conditions are realized, it is probable that such a phenomenon will occur, very nearly} \citep[\S~5]{Poincare02a}. \end{quotation} Indeed (see \S~\ref{subsec:movingboundaries}), any modelisation requires an abstraction of the relevant quantities describing the system~$\mathcal{S}$ from the irrelevant degrees of freedom that are swept away in the environment~$\mathcal{E}$.
 The mass~$m$ of the planet does not appear in Kepler's third law but this is true up to terms of order~$m/M$.
 The latter may be not negligible any longer if we want to describe a binary star.
-If damping is at issue, among the infinitely many external parameters that have not be considered in the spring-mass model, the air viscosity must be incorporated in the right hand side of \eqref{eq:oh} together with a reinterpretation of~$P$ as a pseudo-period.
+If damping is at issue, among the infinitely many external parameters that have not been considered in the spring-mass model, the air viscosity must be incorporated in the right hand side of \eqref{eq:oh} together with a reinterpretation of~$P$ as a pseudo-period.
 For transformations such that~$\T{m}$ is too large, we may also quit the linear regime; then, the period will depend on the initial amplitude (but still not on the position of the moons of Jupiter!).